krprzenioslo/Hystrixwiki2/How-To-Use.md

 It is important to execute the fallback command on a separate thread-pool, otherwise if the main command were to become latent and fill the thread-pool, this would prevent the fallback from running if the two commands share the same pool.

-The following code shows how `CommandWithFallbackViaNetwork` executes `FallbackViaNetwork` in its [getFallback()](http://netflix.github.com/Hystrix/javadoc/index.html?com/netflix/hystrix/HystrixCommand.html#getFallback\(\)) method.
+The following code shows how `CommandWithFallbackViaNetwork` executes `FallbackViaNetwork` in its `getFallback()` method.

 Note how if the fallback fails, it _also_ has a fallback which does the &ldquo;fail silent&rdquo; approach of returning `null`.

-To configure the `FallbackViaNetwork` command to run on a different threadpool than the default `RemoteServiceX` derived from the [HystrixCommandGroupKey](http://netflix.github.com/Hystrix/javadoc/index.html?com/netflix/hystrix/HystrixCommandGroupKey.html), it injects `HystrixThreadPoolKey.Factory.asKey("RemoteServiceXFallback")` into the constructor.
+To configure the `FallbackViaNetwork` command to run on a different threadpool than the default `RemoteServiceX` derived from the [`HystrixCommandGroupKey`](http://netflix.github.io/Hystrix/javadoc/index.html?com/netflix/hystrix/HystrixCommandGroupKey.html), it injects `HystrixThreadPoolKey.Factory.asKey("RemoteServiceXFallback")` into the constructor.

 This means `CommandWithFallbackViaNetwork` will run on a thread-pool named `RemoteServiceX` and `FallbackViaNetwork` will run on a thread-pool named `RemoteServiceXFallback`.